aircall/technical-test-pager/README.md

 You don't need to implement any delivery and persistence mechanisms (no web server, no workers, no database).
 This is just about pure domain modeling.
 Keep things simple and straighforward.

-:warning: Do not fork this repo and do not submit any Pull Requests.:warning:
+:warning: Do not fork this repo and do not submit any Pull Requests:warning:

 When you're done, please create your public or private repo on GitHub and give access to:
 - [flomarin88](https://github.com/flomarin88)